T1A0R3S2H/SahYog/README.md

 ## Features ✨

-- **Personal User Profiles**: Customizable pages for users to showcase their projects and receive support. 🖼️
+- **Personal User Profiles**: Customizable pages for users to showcase their projects and receive support.
-- **GitHub OAuth Authentication**: Secure authentication via GitHub to manage user access. 🔒
+- **GitHub OAuth Authentication**: Secure authentication via GitHub to manage user access.
-- **Profile customization**: SahYog allows the creators to customize their profile allowing them to add profile and cover picture.
 - **Effortless Transactions**: Razorpay integration allows seamless payments in the SahYog website.
 - **Donation Leaderboard**: Based on the amount which the supporters pay, they are ranked in the profile of individual creators.